Vision: Our vision is to be the leading inclusive community teaching data and coding skills.

 Individuals and organisations are welcome to donate to The Carpentries using the online portal.
 Organisations interested in supporting The Carpentries are also encouraged to read about becoming a Sponsor Organisation.

 What Information is Where?

 Organisations are encouraged to join us as contributing members to support the work we do.
 We welcome new people to our community.
-We have many ways to engage, including The Carpentries Twitter feed, our Slack channel, subscribing to Carpentry Clippings, our twice-monthly newsletter, (see older issues), following our Facebook page, and by joining some of our email lists.
+We have many ways to engage, including The Carpentries Mastodon feed, our Slack channel, subscribing to Carpentries Clippings, our twice-monthly newsletter, following our Facebook page, and by joining some of our email lists.

 Referencing The Carpentries

 The Carpentries, while sounding plural, is a singular entity.
 Therefore, when referring to The Carpentries, verbs should also be singular, e.g. ‘The Carpentries is …‘.
 The correct title for the merged organisation is The Carpentries.
 However, you can use terminology such as ‘A Carpentries workshop …‘.
 We have a Style Guide to help you.